danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

 Let's do the same type of analysis we did using SQL in Python.
+We will adding new functions to our *custom_python_functions.py* file which can be re-used in this project.

+## Modify custom re-usable functions: *[custom_python_functions.py](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/Custom-Python-Functions/custom_python_functions.py)*

-To do that, we'll define a pricing function called *get_pricing_data* that will take a daily pricing dataframe and period type such as *Year*, *Quarter* or *Month* as parameters.
+We'll start by defining a pricing function called *get_pricing_data* that will take a daily pricing dataframe and period type such as *Year*, *Quarter* or *Month* as parameters.
 The data retrieved is similar to the data coming from the Yearly pricing or Quarterly pricing views we created in SQL.
-We'll also want to plot **Candlestick Charts** of pricing data and to do that, you'll need to have the **plotly** package installed.
-We'll use the plotly.io module for handling the output which we will set to render to the web browser by default.
-For more on Candlestick Charts, refer to this link: [Candlestick Chart Definition and Basics Explained](https://www.investopedia.com/terms/c/candlestick.asp).
-Let's define a function called *plot_pricing_candlestick* takes a daily pricing dataframe, Ticker name and period type as parameters.
-Next we'll define a function called *plot_pricing_line* to create a **Line Chart** using the **matplotlib** package.
-It also takes a daily pricing dataframe, Ticker name and period type as parameters but also a price type.

-the pLet's also define a function called *plot_pricing_line* to create a **Line Chart**.
-We'll

-We will add this to *custom_python_functions.py* which can be re-used in this project.

-## Modify custom re-usable functions: *[custom_python_functions.py](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/Custom-Python-Functions/custom_python_functions.py)*

     def get_pricing_data(df_tmp, period):